sd274/pipeline_tools/README.md

 # Things to

-- Feature Union that returns a dataframe rather than an array.
+- ~~Feature Union that returns a dataframe rather than an array.~~
+- Write tests for feature union
 - Function for doing feature engineering tasks - perhaps clustering?